VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

   For each published port of a service, a single target is generated.
 If a service has no published ports, a target per service is created using the port parameter defined in the SD configuration.

-  Available meta labels for `role: services`:
+  Available meta labels for `role: services` during [relabeling](https://docs.victoriametrics.com/vmagent.html#relabeling):

   * `__meta_dockerswarm_service_id`: the id of the service
   * `__meta_dockerswarm_service_name`: the name of the service